Ouentheara777/adyen-android-pay-sample-code/README.md

                 .build();

 The `publicKey` can be retrieved from Adyen backoffice.
-If you need help in retrieving the `public key` please contact Adyen support at support@adyen.com.
+If you need help in retrieving the `publicKey` please contact Adyen support at support@adyen.com.

+>Note:
+>After finalizing the testing phase, another 'publicKey' needs to be retrieved for the switch to live.

 ## Step 4 - Add a purchase button and request the Masked Wallet